DataDog/integrations-core/supervisord/README.md

 ### Events

-The Supervisord check does not include any events.
+The Supervisor check does not include any events.

 ### Service Checks